top of page

 We have a co-op option that allows families to exchange 10 volunteer hours for a student's OP-OWL enrollment.
 Contact us if you are interested in this option at oakparkowl@gmail.com.

-If you are interested in facilitating future classes, please fill out our volunteer facilitator form and email it to oakparkowl@opowl.org.
+If you are interested in facilitating future classes, please fill out our volunteer facilitator form.
 Facilitating is challenging, but it is very rewarding to make such a difference in the lives of children in your community.
 Facilitating classes on the sensitive topics we cover is not for everyone.
 See our volunteer flyer for a list of characteristics we look for in volunteer facilitators.
 Volunteer facilitators commit to a mandatory training, as well as to facilitate all sessions and attend (a few) meetings.
 Parents who are facilitators have fees for their children waived, in appreciation for their commitment and service.

 Why start sexuality education as early as kindergarten?